muensmedia/testaufgabe/README.md

 - You can view the output with the current copyright at `Response body`.

 ✍🏼 **Change copyright:**
-- [ ] Open file [app/app/App/Http/Controllers/CopyrightController.php](app/app/App/Http/Controllers/CopyrightController.php) in Gitpod.
+- [ ] Open file [app/app/App/Http/Controllers/CopyrightController.php](app/app/App/Http/Controllers/CopyrightController.php) in your Codespace.
 - [ ] You can find the copyright in a string format on line 18.
 - [ ] Use the ASCII generator linked in `CopyrightController.php` to create your personal copyright.
 - [ ] Replace our copyright `By MÜNSMEDIA GmbH` with your own copyright.